anthony-chu/build-tool/README.md

 ### format.sh

 The purpose of this script is to format all bash scripts to match selected formatting standards (more are being added) before they are committed to this repository.

+### tester.sh

+As the number of functions grew, there arose a need to maintain some level of testing across the source scripts.
+Tester.sh (along with the `Test` directory) were created in order to do just that.
+You will find in the `Test/` directory `TestExecutor.sh` along with an assortment of unit tests for many of the functions.

 ## Help!